 A few other options for allergy-free candy are jelly beans, ring pops, and surf sweets.
 Kids who are allergic to tree nuts, wheat, etc. have great options these days!
 Make sure you think about these options when you go out to do your Halloween shopping!

 Before trick or treating, plan a balanced dinner that the kids can fill up on.

 Offer a meal with a source of protein, carbohydrate, fat, and fruit or vegetable.
 Then go on your way and have a blast trick or treating!
 That night let your kids enjoy as much candy as they want.

 If you have older toddlers or children that you think would enjoy an activity, have them describe the candy and rate which ones they like the best and least.
 Use it as a time for them to learn what candy they like and what they don’t like.
 Don’t worry about how much sugar they have consumed.
 These experiences are more about the happy memories than the nutrition!

 In the following days, pick a time to enjoy their Halloween candy.
 For example, with an afternoon snack or meal.
 I’d avoid offering the candy with dinner or after dinner, as sugar can have a big impact on sleep.

 Let your children pick out 1-2 pieces to enjoy when you offer it.

-Keep candy in a designated spot so that they know where it is.
+Keep leftover candy in a designated spot so that they know where it is.
 Let them have a piece each day until it’s gone or they have lost interest.
-Consistent access to candy let’s kids learn how to eat them!
-If it’s scarce in the home or we make a big deal about it when they eat it they end up wanting it more.
+Consistent access to candy lets kids learn how to eat them!
+If it’s scarce in the home or we make a big deal about it when they eat it, they end up wanting it more.

 She works virtually with clients in Massachusetts and throughout the United States.
-For more information on Lauren’s services, visit her check out my nutrition coaching page.
-If interested in working together please contact her here.
+For more information on Lauren’s services, visit her and check out her nutrition coaching page.
+If interested in working together, please contact her here.